Quito: Geography

-Quito is located in the northern highlands of Ecuador in the Guayllabamba river basin.
+Quito is in the northern highlands of Ecuador in the Guayllabamba river basin.
 The city is built on a long plateau lying on the east flanks of the Pichincha volcano.
 The valley of Guayllabamba River where Quito lies is flanked by volcanoes, some of them snow-capped, and visible from the city on a clear day.
 Quito is the closest capital city to the equator.
 Quito's altitude is listed at 2,820 m.

 Nearby volcanoes

 Quito's closest volcano is Pichincha, looming over the western side of the city.
 Quito is the only capital city that was developed so close to an active volcano.
 Pichincha volcano has several summits, among them Ruku Pichincha at 4,700 m above sea level and Guagua Pichincha at 4,794 m.

 Pichincha is active and being monitored by volcanologists at the Geophysical institute of the national polytechnic university.
 The largest eruption occurred in 1660 when more than 25 cm of ash covered the city.
 There were three minor eruptions in the 19th century.
 The latest eruption was recorded on 5 October 1999, when a few puffs of smoke were seen and much ash was deposited on the city.

 Activity in other nearby volcanoes can also affect the city.
 In November 2002 the volcano Reventador erupted and showered the city in fine ash particles, to a depth of several centimeters.

 The volcanoes on the Central Cordillera (Royal Cordillera), east of Quito, surrounding the Guayllabamba valley, include Cotopaxi, Sincholagua, Antisana and Cayambe.
 Some of the volcanoes of the Western Cordillera, to the west of the Guayllabamba valley, include Illiniza, Atacazo, and Pululahua (which is the site of the Pululahua Geobotanical Reserve).